Taipei Arena & Taipei Municipal Stadium

 Image source: Gorgeous Entertainment

-The front facade features a curved LED screen, which was Taiwan's largest outdoor LED display system at the time and has become the most iconic visual highlight of the arena's exterior.
+The curved LED screen integrated with the main façade was Taiwan’s largest outdoor LED display at the time of installation, and remains a signature visual landmark of the arena.

 Taipei Municipal Stadium

-The venue is located at the intersection of Nanjing East Road and Dunhua North Road.
-The main grandstand faces west to east and is connected to Dunhua North Road by a gentle 1:12 slope guiding the primary spectator entrance.
+Situated at the intersection of Nanjing East Road and Dunhua North Road, the main grandstand faces west to east and connects to Dunhua North Road via a gentle 1:12 ramp, directing the primary spectator flow.

 Read More